 You should also take a look at the thousands of pictures you have on your phone.
 If you’re a mummy then you would no doubt have many MANY pictures of your kids, or even worse a mummy blogger who takes 30-50 pictures of one shot (yes it takes that many to find your Instagram perfect shot).
 For these reasons you should dedicate some time to go through all of the pictures on your phone, deleting ones you don’t need and then either sending your pictures to your cloud or saving them to a hard-drive.
 I do the latter as I don’t like the cloud.

-A side tip for you: to save some more space on your phone, go through and delete any message chats that you no longer need in the chat apps that you may have – this includes Whatsapp and Viber (and probably Telegram too) as they back up on your phone and take up a lot of space, especially if you have years and years worth of conversations and pictures in those chats.
+To save some more space on your phone, go through and delete any message chats that you no longer need in the chat apps that you may have – this includes Whatsapp and Viber (and probably Telegram too) as they back up on your phone and take up a lot of space, especially if you have years and years worth of conversations and pictures in those chats.
 If you have already saved to your phone (and saved either to the cloud or hard-drive) then you can delete them from those chats.
-Well in any case, that is what I do.
+Well, in any case, that is what I do.
 Please, BEFORE you delete anything from anywhere make sure you have a copy as I have done this before and then left without anything.

 Next, you need to delete any unnecessary pictures clearing out your space (that includes videos too by the way) and then backing them up to either your cloud or your hard-drive.
 I personally don’t like clouds – just don’t trust them.
 I would rather purchase a portable hard-drive with a lot of storage space and back everything to it, knowing that it is in my physical possession.